bierdok/talkops-extension-openweathermap/README.md

 This Extension based on [OpenWeatherMap](https://openweathermap.org/) allows you to **get weather forecasts, nowcasts by voice in realtime**.

 Features:
-* Weather nowcasts
+* Current weather
-* Weather forecasts for the next 5 days
+* Forecasts for the next 5 days

 ## Installation Guide